-Report on the suitability test of the ambient air quality measuring system BAM-1020 with PM2.5 pre-separator of the company Met One Instruments, Inc. for the component PM2.5, Report No.: 936/21209919/A
+Report on the suitability test of the ambient air quality measurement system BAM-1020 with PM2.5 pre-separator of the company Met One Instruments, Inc. for the component suspended particulate matter PM2.5 Report-No.: 936/21209919/A

 Table 14 and Table 15 show the determined values in % of the respective previous value and the initial value.
 Figure 38 and Figure 39 show a graphical representation of the drift of the measured value (related to the previous value).